🍪 By using this website, you agree to our privacy policy

 1) Google Search Console

-• The sites that link to your pages
+✅ The sites that link to your pages.

-• Manual penalties (if you have any)
+✅ Manual link penalties (if you have any).

-Google Search Console is completely free.
-The biggest issue is that it doesn’t provide as much link context as other tools.
+👎 However, the biggest issue is that it doesn’t provide as much link context as other tools.

 This makes it difficult to assess link quality and spot problems or opportunities using Search Console alone.